Zylashro/barbershop/README.md

 Looking back at this project, I am filled with both delight and a tinge of regret.

-For this project I wanted to create a website that would utilize multiple facets of front end development, not including JS.
-And with that I came to this idea which does consists of different parts.
+For this project, I wanted to create a website that would utilize multiple facets of front end development, not including JS.
+And with that, I came to this idea which does consists of different parts.
 The only issue with it is that this project is better suited for the Milestone Two project in the Code Institute educational curriculum.

 I'll be honest, I was a bit stuck on just what kind of project I could make for a static HTML and CSS website.
 A portfolio website wasn't something I was interested in doing, and with time running out I threw together this, not to say I didn't put in time into planning, but you get the picture.